Graph Dual-stream Convolutional Attention Fusion for Precipitation Nowcasting: Introduction

 In particular, Convolutional Neural Networks (CNNs) based models have already demonstrated success in addressing the weather forecasting challenge \cite{fukuoka2018wind, trebing2020wind}.
 However, it's worth noting that CNN-based methods typically do not account for the spatial relationships between weather stations.
 In a prior study \cite{mehrkanoon2019deep}, the approach involved transforming historical data into a tensor format (comprising weather stations, weather variables, and time steps), which was subsequently fed into the model, with convolution operations applied across the data volume.
 Consequently, the neighborhood relationships between weather stations were primarily determined by their order in the dataset rather than explicitly considering their spatial proximity.

 Weather patterns are inherently spatial, with various meteorological factors interacting across geographical regions.
 Therefor, graph neural networks (GNNs) based models that can generalize CNNs to work on graphs rather than on regular grids are among promising architecture for the weather elements nowcasting.
 In particular, GNNs can capture the intricate spatial dependencies by modeling data as a graph, where nodes represent locations or weather stations, and edges represent the connections between them.
 This enables GNN based models to account for the influence of neighboring regions on each other's weather conditions, making them effective at modeling spatial correlations.
 In addition, GNNs can also be extended to incorporate temporal information, allowing them to model how weather conditions change over time.
 This is crucial for short-term weather predictions and nowcasting.
+However, existing graph-based models often struggle with high-dimensional data at the nodes, leading to the need for reshaping, which can result in the loss of critical information, particularly when dealing with complex data structures like images.

+Despite these advancements, there are still several challenges in precipitation nowcasting.
+As mentioned earlier, CNN models often fail to consider multiple regions simultaneously, which can lead to sub-optimal predictions when dealing with spatially diverse weather data.
+On the other hand, graph-based models often struggle with high-dimensional data at their nodes, which forces the reshaping of this data.
+In the case of images, this reshaping can lead to a loss of critical information.

+In this paper we propose a novel Graph Dual-stream Convolutional Attention Fusion (GD-CAF)\footnote{https://github.com/wendig/GD-CAF} a novel architecture for improving weather nowcasting.
+The key contributions of our work are as follows: